Coder-Python/Recommender_systems/README.md

 ## Conclusions :

 The project was interesting, but we had to complete it quickly.
-We also tried to test sentiment analysis by analyzing the overall sentiment of a movie's subtitle file, but it took a lot of time and we didn't end up implementing it due to this reason, as well as the lack of a reliable source to download full subtitles from every movie in batches.
+We also tried to test sentiment analysis by analyzing the overall sentiment of a movie's subtitle file, but it took a lot of time and we didn't end up implementing it due to this reason, as well as the lack of a reliable source to download subtitles from every movie in batches.

 ## Author :